-The proposed one-storey employment building elevations shown on Attachment 5 include a combination of glazing, precast concrete and composite metal panels.
-Staff recommends additional design elements such as building recesses, protrusions, and materiality be used to enhance and articulate the facades of the building facing Huntington Road and a combination of an architectural wall and/or landscaping be provided to screen the truck loading area.
+The proposed one-storey employment building elevation shown on Attachment 5 include a combination of a glazing, ribbed precast concrete and composite metal panels.
+Staff recommends additional design elements such as building recesses and protrusions, and materiality be used to enhance and articulate the facades of the building facing Huntington Road and a combination of an architectural wall and/or landscaping be provided to screen the truck loading area.
 The final building elevations shall be to the satisfaction of the Development Planning Department.